George Ramsay (footballer, born 1855): Management career

 He held his position at the club for a remarkable 42 years, in which time Villa won the Football League and FA Cup 6 times each, establishing themselves as the premier football club in England.
 Villa's style of play under Ramsay consisted of high speed dribbling, short passes and powerful shooting.
+In a rare interview in 1920, Ramsay said of Villa's playing style:

 The Villa News remarked in October 1935 that: "He was not content that Aston Villa should be noted just in the playing sense; his demand was that it should become an institution with a world-wide reputation for probity in sportsmanship".

+Aston Villa's success under Ramsay was built upon a scouting network that signed up the best young players from Birmingham and the Black Country towns and moulding them to play 'the Villa way'.
+Players such as John Devey, Charlie Athersmith, Howard Spencer, Billy Garraty, Steve Smith, Joe Bache, Billy Walker and Frank Moss were all local lads who played starring roles for Villa during the club's golden era.
+The team was reinforced by a strong contingent of talented Scottish players such as Archie Hunter, James Cowan and John Campbell.

+Howard Spencer, Villa's captain from 1902 - 1907 once said:

+Spencer was one of a succession of Aston Villa captains that, starting with Ramsay himself, maintained the club's distinctive and highly successful playing style for over 40 years.
+Archie Hunter, John Devey, Howard Spencer, Joe Bache, Frank Moss and Billy Walker, all captained the club under Ramsay and were important influences both on and off the pitch.

-Ramsay later said of his role in the establishment of Aston Villa as the most successful football club in England: "I have sewn an acorn and caused an oak tree to grow."
+Ramsay later said of his role in the establishment of Aston Villa as the most successful football club in England:

-In 1926, at the age of 71, Ramsay retired as secretary and became honorary advisor and a vice-president of the Club.
+In 1926, with his health failing due to arthritis, Ramsay retired as secretary at the age of 71.
+He was made honorary advisor and a vice-president of the Club.
 His replacement W. J. Smith was unable to continue Ramsay's success, although the club did finish runners-up in the league twice under his guidance.
 In 1934 Smith stood down and the club decided to appoint its first manager, Jimmy McMullan.
 The following year Ramsay died at the age of 80.
 Within a year of his death the Midlands giants were relegated, an unthinkable notion in the Ramsay era.

 In all, Ramsay's association with the football club lasted 59 years, a time which will always be known as Aston Villa's 'Golden Age'.
 Ramsay was laid to rest at St. Mary's Church, Handsworth, his gravestone reads "Founder of Aston Villa".